JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 #### Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* The main notebook - ai-model-notebook.ipynb - containing the script to create and train the model
+* The main notebook - ai-model-notebook.ipynb - contains the code to create and train the model.
+All code referenced pertains to this notebook unless otherwise noted
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup-report.md summarizing the results